 - Location: Campo Geres & Terras do Bouro

-The biggest point of interest in this trail is the huge Calcedónia Rock with the also huge gap that crosses completely from one side to the other.
+The most significant point of interest in this trail is the massive Calcedónia Rock, with also has a considerable gap that crosses entirely from one side to the other.
 It’s also one hell of a lookout.
-If you like trails that have a destination, this is a great option.
-There also used to be a Roman (and pre Roman) settlement in the area.
+This is an excellent option if you like trails with a destination.
+There also used to be a Roman (and pre-Roman) settlement in the area.
 One can still see some (few) signs of it.

 - Length: 7km